Joaosantos19/Field_Work_Lab_Unibo/README.md

 Overall, data give a full picture of the company's entire customer base as of 2015.
 This is to say that we are able to observe all clients with an active contract in 2015 end their complete contracts history until 2020.

-CLIENT
+**CLIENT**
-Dataset containing anagraphical information on the clients as of december 2020
+- Dataset containing anagraphical information on the clients as of december 2020;
-COD_TIPO_PERSONA: Client Type
+- COD_TIPO_PERSONA: Client Type
-ANZIANITA_ATTIVA: active seniority of the client
+- ANZIANITA_ATTIVA: active seniority of the client
-NUMERO_SINISTRI: overall number of accidents
+- NUMERO_SINISTRI: overall number of accidents
-PROV_RES: province of residence
+- PROV_RES: province of residence
-RATING: risk rating
+- RATING: risk rating
-COD_GEND_PF: gender
+- COD_GEND_PF: gender
-FIGLI: Flag for children in the household
+- FIGLI: Flag for children in the household
 FLG_APP: Flag for use of the mobile application
 SUM_IMP_PREMIO_CTTO: sum of premia paid by the client to the insurance company
 ID_CLIENTE: identification number of the client